Preteen Christmas Lesson: What Would Jesus See?

 2. In My Heart

 - heart-shaped papers

 Give each child a heart-shaped piece of paper and a marker.

 Say: Draw a cartoon of what Jesus might see if he looked into your heart.
-Maybe he’d see a thought you’ve had or something you’ve done.
+Maybe he’d see some feelings you don’t talk about much.

 Allow five minutes.
 Have kids fold their drawings four times so the cartoons aren’t visible.

 Form a circle.
 Place a wide-mouthed jar in the center of the circle.
 Ask if children have any joys or concerns to pray about.

 Then say: God gave us so much when he sent Jesus.
 At Christmas, we celebrate the gift of eternal life through the gift of Jesus.
 If you’ve never received that gift, you can receive it now.
 If you’d like to receive that gift, pray silently and tell God so.
 Then leave your paper heart in the jar at the end of our prayer.
 Let’s pray silently about our joys and concerns.

 After a few minutes, pray: Jesus, thank you for coming into our world.
 Fill our hearts with your love this Christmas.
 Amen.